wendellpiez/XSLTug/readme.md

 If you deploy such pipelines to be used by team as "appliances", you might be particularly interested.

+Also note that while you might not need XSLTug if you have any of the technologies or capabilities described above, it might nonetheless work well inside or alongside them.

 # Why this approach?

 ## XSLT pipelines as black boxes